 Without a stable food supply, I assure you that there will be neither peace, nor human progress.

-– Norman Borlaug, Nobel Laureate, Texas A&M University
+– Norman Borlaug, Nobel Peace Prize Laureate, Texas A&M University

+Wide-ranging Programs.
 Following that first forum, RMF has been involved in a wide range of program activities that have contributed much to the understanding of the many diverse views about the role of agriculture in society.
 However, there continues to be a need for society to understand better the importance of taking a “whole picture,” science-based approach.
-This approach is needed to ensure that there is a vibrant, robust food, agricultural, forestry, and environmental-resource system in the United States and throughout the world to benefit all of humankind.
+This approach is needed to ensure that there is a vibrant, robust food, agricultural, forestry and environmental-resource system in the United States and throughout the world to benefit all humanity.

-Numerous individuals have contributed to RMF and have helped honor Charles Valentine Riley since RMF was founded in 1985.
-However, with the death of Riley’s granddaughter in late 2015 it is important that RMF recognize her with A Tribute to Emilie Wenban-Smith Brash: Granddaughter of Charles Valentine Riley.
+A Tribute to Riley's Granddaughter.
+Numerous individuals have contributed to RMF and have helped honor Charles Valentine Riley since the foundation was founded in 1985.
+However, with the death of Riley’s granddaughter in 2015 it is important that RMF recognize her with A Tribute to Emilie Wenban-Smith Brash: Granddaughter of Charles Valentine Riley.